espocrm/documentation/user-guide/emails.md

 Note: It's an expiremental feature.

 Email templates also support handlebars.
-It's the same template system used for PDF templates with double-brace placeholders `{{name}}`.
+It's the same template system used for PDF templates with double-brace placeholders, like `{{name}}`.